-Instead, the main focus has shifted to final public spending (excluding HELP) as a share of (post-2008) GDP.
+As I noted back then, the main reason is that, since Bradley, no-one kept tracking and talking about the trends seen in the metrics it had highlighted.
+Instead, the focus shifted to final public spending (excluding HELP) as a share of (post-2008) GDP.
 An example from Universities Australia’s 2019 Higher Education Facts and Figures report is shown at Chart 6.
 On this basis, UA has stayed on-message: “Australia’s public investment in tertiary institutions as a share of GDP was amongst the lowest in the OECD—ranked 24 out of 34 countries.”

-As I’ve pointed out since 2015, this kind of ranking doesn’t prove that our universities are under-funded.
+As noted, GDP growth disparities mask the reality in such comparisons, however precise a figure such as 0.77% may seem.
+(As one of the sayings about statistics goes, figures like these can be used to “draw a mathematically precise line from an unwarranted assumption to a foregone conclusion”.)
+And as I’ve pointed out since 2015, this kind of ranking doesn’t prove that our universities are under-funded.
 It’s a partial view of Australian realities, masked by GDP growth disparities and the way HELP loans are classed in some (but not all) OECD metrics.
 Chart 7 shows the same dataset from the OECD’s 2020 report with “final” private spending placed on top of “final” public spending.
+This highlights the gap between Australia’s 2.0% in total spending and the OECD average of 1.4 (Chart 2).

-Commentators who subscribe to our familiar “bottom of the OECD” story tend not to dwell on how strong Australia’s tertiary spending looks in most OECD metrics, relative to most others in the OECD.
-The sector’s habit of highlighting a “Chart 6 slice” of data was the basis for Universities Australia’s claim in its media release on last year’s OECD report: “Australia continues to rank near the bottom of the ladder for public investment in tertiary education”.
-This was also the basis for the NTEU’s assertion that this year’s report still ranks Australia “one of the lowest amongst all OECD countries” for public investment.
+The local habit of highlighting a “Chart 6 slice” of data was the basis for Universities Australia’s claim in its media release on last year’s OECD report: “Australia continues to rank near the bottom of the ladder for public investment in tertiary education – we won’t be able to compete with other advanced economies if this doesn’t improve”.
+This was also the basis for the NTEU’s assertion that this year’s OECD report still ranks Australia “one of the lowest amongst all OECD countries” for public investment.

-But this is an “all tip and no iceberg” view of public financing (to quote a former prime minister’s partisan quip).
-GDP disparities aside, the significance of HELP loans as a public financing instrument for our tertiary sector can be seen in domestic data.
+But (to quote a former prime minister’s partisan quip) this is an “all tip and no iceberg” view of public financing.
+GDP disparities aside, the significance of HELP loans as a public financing instrument for the Australian tertiary sector can be seen in its domestic data.
 Over 2009-2018, unrepaid HELP debt rose from $18 billion to $62 billion.

 Here it’s worth recalling that in 2017 (and even in 2018), local commentary assumed that our public funding was “second lowest in the OECD” (ahead of Japan).
 Such claims are duly accepted and reported in the media.
 As the vice-chancellor chairing the Group of Eight universities told sector leaders and policy reporters at the National Press Club in June 2017: “The government is already the OECD’s second-lowest contributor to higher education as a percentage of GDP”.

-To an uninformed audience, this may be powerful rhetoric on behalf of a university sector facing planned funding cuts.
-But apart from the points just made, it implies that no-one who tracks Australian university finances was aware that in English universities, student loans all but replaced teaching grants in 2012 (see Figure 1 below) – or that OECD reporting classed UK loans as “public” and Australian loans as “private” in 2015.
-And it also implies that no-one was aware of the sharp declines in university funding seen in Greece since the 2008 financial crisis (Figure 2).
+But apart from the problems just outlined, such claims from sector leaders imply that no-one who tracks Australian university finances was aware that in English universities, student loans all but replaced teaching grants in 2012 (see Figure 1 below).
+Or that in 2015, it became clear that OECD reporting classed UK loans as “public” and Australian loans as “private” (the problem has now been addressed – see Chart 7).
+They also imply that no-one who compares Australian university funding across the OECD was aware of the sharp declines seen in Greece since the 2008 financial crisis (Figure 2).

 As I outlined in June, there are some caveats to Australia’s unusually high spending growth.
 The main one is that it reflects very high rates of enrolment growth.
 Over 2010-2016 the number of Australian tertiary students rose by 50% – even faster than total revenue (36%) in the OECD’s 2019 report.
 So, revenue per student declined, as the OECD average level rose over 2010-2016.
 But, this wasn’t due to stronger revenue growth elsewhere in the OECD.
 Just low OECD average revenue growth of 9% and even lower average enrolment growth of 3%.

-From this, a plausible concern is that course quality in Australian universities must have suffered, due to our decline in spending per student.
+From this, a plausible concern is that course quality in Australian universities must have suffered more than elsewhere, due to our decline in revenue per student.
 However, in the latest OECD report, total spending per degree-level student in purchasing power parities (including R&D spending) remained well above the OECD average in 2017.
 Chart 9 shows Australia spending more than US$23k per student per year, against an OECD average figure of less than $18k and an EU average of just over $17k.